Matte22/stig-manager/test/api/README.md

 The test suite follows these conventions:

+- All access tokens used in the tests are valid when using the ["test" keycloak container maintained here.](https://github.com/NUWCDIVNPT/stig-manager-auth).
 - The main directory for all testing files is located at ```test/api/mocha```.
 - Tests validating the basic functionality of our endpoints are found in ```test/api/mocha/data```.
 - Each subdirectory within ```test/api/mocha/data``` is organized by API tag
 - Test files generally adhere to the naming convention ```<apiTag><HTTPMethod>.test.js``` (e.g., ```assetPatch.test.js```).
 - The ```test/api/mocha/crossBoundary``` directory contains tests for Level 1 cross-boundary scenarios.
 - Integration tests are located in ```test/api/mocha/integration```.
 Integration tests, as defined here, involve calling a set of related endpoints together to validate major application functionalities.
-These differ from the more focused, unit-like data tests that target individual API
+These differ from the more focused, unit-like data tests that target individual API endpoints.
 - ```iterations.js``` defines the various iterations a test or group of tests will execute.
 This structure supports running the same test across multiple scenarios.
+Iterations contain an iteration name (often the test user name), a user Id as found in the test data set, and a test access token for that user.
 - Most tests reference corresponding ```referenceData.js``` and ```expectations.js``` files.
 These files contain the "answers" or expected data against which the API responses are validated.
   - ```referenceData.js``` typically contains static or more global data about the tests or API paths.
    - ```expectations.js``` contains data specific to the current test iterations (e.g., different user scenarios) and controls whether a test should run for a particular iteration.